If there are any upsides to the lockdown conditions of the COVID-19 pandemic, the chance to adopt a siesta culture has to be counted among them.

 If we do, we might find this apparent luxury transforms our afternoons.
 According to Jamie Gruman, a business professor and senior research fellow at the University of Guelph in Ontario, Canada, productivity and work quality can improve when we nap.

-In his new book, “Boost: The Science of Recharging Yourself in an Age of Unrelenting Demands,” Gruman devotes an entire chapter to the restorative power of sleep.
+In his book, “Boost: The Science of Recharging Yourself in an Age of Unrelenting Demands,” Gruman devotes an entire chapter to the restorative power of sleep.
 While he was writing, he came across a wealth of research showing that naps can improve vigilance, math skills, and logical reasoning.
-Naps also can make people more alert and improve their reaction time.
+Naps can also make people more alert and improve their reaction time.

 “There is evidence for this.
 It’s not just somebody’s idea,” Gruman said.
 “It solidified in my mind that sleeping on the job is a good thing to do.”

 Gruman is careful not to directly encourage individuals to sleep at work, because they still run a real risk of getting fired in workplaces that haven’t yet caught on to the value of naps.
 But he’s found that many workers already do it on the sly.
 That gets all the easier with many of us now telecommuting.

 When Gruman gives a presentation, he often asks for a show of hands to identify the nappers in the room.
-Few if any hands are raised in public, but people always confess their nap habit later on in private.
+Few if any hands are raised in public, but people always confess their nap habit later in private.

-“Lots of people confide in me all the time that they sleep at work.
+“People confide in me all the time that they sleep at work.
 They will come up to me and say, ‘I don’t want anyone to know but I sleep on the job,’” Gruman said.
 “Usually at around two o’clock or so people get fatigued and they want to take a nap.
 And if they do, they’re going to get better at what they do.”

 Napping Is Natural